Poems by Erik Fuhrer

 Digital Collages by Erik Fuhrer Yavanika Press, 2019

-"Erasurist, Erik Fuhrer, in his Voyage Out Sonnets, is part vivisectionist, part misprisionist.
+"Erasurist, Erik Fuhrer, in his Voyage Out Sonnets, is part vivisectionist, part misprisonist.
 In surgically erasing Virginia Woolf's A Voyage Out, Fuhrer augments the canon of great erasurists dating back to the Dadaists.
-A palimpsest of memento mori collages in noir serve as VOS' metadata for this book.
-Fuhrer's VOS is erasure's crescendo."
+A palimsest of memento mori collages in noir serve as VOS' metadata for this book Fuhrer's VOS us erasure's crescendo."

 —Daniel Y. Harris

 Words, Virginia Woolf suggested in her essay-talk ‘Craftsmanship’, ‘hate anything that stamps them with one meaning or confines them to one attitude, for it is their nature to change’.
 Inspired by Woolf’s first novel, The Voyage Out, precisely to cut her words loose from any settled meanings, Erik Fuhrer’s VOS shimmers with the multiplicity and plasticity of language.
 The result is a remarkable series of poems that assemble human and nonhuman (as well as what Fuhrer calls ‘Honestly inhuman’) life in playful, strange, intimate and often surreal arrangements, where ‘a cow’s knees are tall grass’ and ‘Rats put down roots/ with human beings who knew better than to stay’.
 In such images we are invited to revel in the nature of erasure.

 Author of Virginia Woolf and the Materiality of Theory: Sex, Animal, Life.